Harry2687/home-server/README.md

 Rclone is used alongside restic to enable cloud connectivity for off-site backups.

 Backups are scheduled weekly using `./scripts/backup.sh`.

+Media library files are currently not backed up due to the size of the library.
+If I lose my media, it is what it is.

 ### How to restore `./appdata`